 Below are two subsections: the top section describes the overall organization (AAUW) and the bottom section lists major efforts during our branch‘s first 50 years (2012).

 The American Association of University Women is a national organization, founded in 1881, and headquartered in Washington, DC.
 AAUW promotes equity for all women and girls, lifelong education, and positive societal change.
-The Sunnyvale-Cupertino branch was chartered in 1962 and now has about 175 members.
+The Sunnyvale-Cupertino branch was chartered in 1962 and had about 175 members (2012).
 We are committed to support for women’s education, legislation and advocacy for women’s rights.
 We try to include both friendship and fun in what we do.

 Access Important Resources